by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 #-------------------------------------------------------------
 TiAlC: Results similar to those in the literature were obtained with Ti2AlC.
 Mao's group at Henan University has achieved reproducibility.
 Amazing !
-China, the world's number one in research, is certainly capable.
 #-------------------------------------------------------------

 I was unable to obtain values ​​close to those found in the literature.